On Your Toes: Synopsis

-On a vaudeville stage, Phil Dolan II, his wife Lili, and his son Junior perform their nightly routine, but afterwards in the dressing room, the parents tell Junior that he must go to school.
+On a vaudeville stage, Phil Dolan II, his wife Lili, and his son Junior perform their nightly routine, but afterwards in the dressing room, the parents tell Junior that he must go to school—his mother is worried that the chorus girls taking an interest in him will corrupt him, since he has an exceptionally strong libido.
 Fifteen years later, as predicted, Junior is a music teacher at Knickerbocker University.
 He has two talented students: Sidney Cohn and Frankie Frayne.
 Sidney has written a promising jazz ballet which Frankie catches Junior dancing to alone in the classroom (uncovering his "secret past"), and she trades an introduction to the Russian Ballet's manager in return for his listening to her song.

 In the apartment of Vera Baranova, star of the Russian Ballet, Peggy, the manager, enthusiastically tells Sergei, the company's director, about the new jazz ballet.
 He is not interested in anything new - he doesn't even recognise that the Revolution has happened!
 Junior arrives as Vera and co-star/unfaithful lover Konstantine Morrosine are having a Russian screaming match.
-The others leave, so that Vera and Junior can discuss the new ballet, but that leads to a new entanglement.
+The others leave, so that Vera and Junior can discuss the new ballet.
+Liking what she sees, Vera pulls a very confused Junior into bed with her, and in spite of his growing love for Frankie, he succumbs to her siren seduction.

-Back in the classroom, Frankie is jealous of Junior's stories about Vera and the Russians (Peggy has promised him a chance to dance in the corps de ballet), and they both wish they were away from it all.
+Back in the classroom, Frankie is jealous of Junior's stories about Vera and the Russians (Peggy has promised him a chance to dance in the corps de ballet).
+Now it's Frankie's turn to play seductress, even the score,and they find a small hotel with a wishing well.
 At the opening of the ballet, La Princesse Zenobia, Junior is told that one of the dancers is in jail and he must take his place, but onstage he gets all his steps, rhythms and positions cock-eyed and makes a laughing-stock of the ballet.
 But the audience loves it, nevertheless.